EXPRESSCLUSTER/DFS-Replication/DFSReplication.md

 ### Behavior after server's dual activation

-The situatioin is that the network between servers is recovered after the network was disconnected once.
+The situation is that the network between servers is recovered after the network was disconnected once.

 We think the situation that data on a shared folder was rewrited while the network was disconnected.

 After recovering the network, regarding each file, the data which has latest timestamp on one server is copied to another server.